JohnW71/Trove/README.md

 # Trove
-This is a simple, secure password database written in C. Currently it's console based, but the next stage is to attempt a GUI, for Windows at least.
+This is a simple, secure password database written in C for Windows & Linux.
+Currently it's console based, am now working on a GUI, for Windows at least.
+Perhaps a Linux GUI in future...
 The database is encrypted with AES 256 bit using https://github.com/kokke/tiny-AES-c.